lasseslips/fft-core/README.md

 ## Getting Started
+For a simple run of the FFT generator (generating both the UART interfaced and the FPGA test platform), follow these steps:
 ### Prerequisites
-Make Sure that the following tools are installed:
+Make sure that the prerequistes for Chisel 6.7 are installed.
-- SBT >= 1.9
-- Java JDK 8 or higher

 ### Installation
 1. Clone the repository: